tensorchord/envd-docs/docs/teams/ci.md

 ## Deamonless Mode

-You can run `envd build` in a single container (which likes kaniko):
+You can run `envd build` in a single container (which likes kaniko).

+There are many features of envd and buildkit cannot be used in the daemonless mode.
+For example, you cannot share the cache during the multiple builds.
+But at the same time, you do not need to deploy a buildkit daemon instance on Kubernetes.

 ```
 docker run \